stdlib-js/string-snakecase/branches.md

 -   **deno**: [Deno][deno-url] branch for use in Deno.
 -   **umd**: [UMD][umd-url] branch for use in Observable, or in dual browser/Node.js environments.

-The following Mermaid diagram illustrate the relationship between the various branches:
+The following Mermaid diagram illustrates the relationships among the above branches:

 ```mermaid
 graph TD;